mmillet10/FIDO-Server/docs/User_Guide.md

 ~~~~

 ### Options for the Database Server
 The instructions for database installation assume strong administrative experience with _structured query language (SQL)_ and methods for your database of choice.
 StrongKey FIDO2 Server has been tested using MariaDB 10.2.13, but other databases may work.
 Where possible, _American National Standards Institute (ANSI)_ SQL commands have been used, but due to the variable nature of proprietary SQL, we leave it to the database administrator to choose the appropriate commands for the particular flavor of SQL being used.
-Beyond the initial creation of users and tables, and the inserting of data therein, there is no reason for direct manipulation of the database once StrongKey FIDO2 Server is installed.
+Beyond the initial creation of users and tables and insertion of data therein&mdash;and modifying the policy&mdash;there is no reason for direct manipulation of the database once StrongKey FIDO2 Server is installed.

 The StrongKey FIDO2 Server code references table and column names in all lowercase.
 Despite the fact that the create and insert statements used include uppercase names, please check to make sure all the table and column names in the _skfs_ database are lowercase before proceeding.